obsidianmd/obsidian-clipper/docs/Troubleshoot Web Clipper.md

 #### Linux

+If Obsidian does not open at all:

-1. Make sure the [[Obsidian URI]] protocol [[Obsidian URI#Register Obsidian URI|is registered]].
+- Make sure the [[Obsidian URI]] protocol [[Obsidian URI#Register Obsidian URI|is registered]].
+- If you are using Firefox you may need to [register it the browser settings](https://kb.mozillazine.org/Register_protocol).

+If Obsidian opens but only the file name appears, it is likely that Obsidian cannot access your clipboard.
+Clipboard access is necessary to pass data from your browser to Obsidian.
+Your configuration can affect how apps are sandboxed, and clipboard permissions.

-2. If you are using Flatpak consider trying an [officially supported Obsidian version](https://obsidian.md/download) — Flatpak apps have stricter sandboxing which may not allow data to be passed between your browser and Obsidian via the clipboard.
+- If you use Flatpak consider trying an [officially supported Obsidian version](https://obsidian.md/download).
+- If you use Wayland, make sure that Obsidian has the permissions to read the clipboard when the app is not focused.
-3. Try switching to **Legacy mode** in Web Clipper → General settings.
+- As a fallback, try switching to **Legacy mode** in **Web Clipper Settings** → **General**.
 This will bypass the clipboard and save content directly via URI.
-Note that this may limit the number of characters that can be clipped depending on your browser and Linux distribution.
+Note that this will limit the number of characters that can be clipped depending on your browser and Linux distribution.

-### Some content is missing
+### Extension is not visible

-By default, Web Clipper tries to intelligently capture content from the page.
-However it may not be successful in doing so across all websites.

-Web Clipper uses Firefox's [Readability](https://github.com/mozilla/readability) code to try and capture only the main content.
-This excludes header, footer, and other elements, but sometimes it can be overly conservative.

-You can bypass Readability with the following methods:

-- Select text, or use `Cmd/Ctrl+A` to select all text.
-- [[Highlight web pages|Highlight content]] to choose exactly what you want to capture.
-- Use a [[Obsidian Web Clipper/Templates|custom template]] for the site.
+#### Safari on iOS and iPadOS

+To enable the Web Clipper extension:

+1. Go to Safari, tap the leftmost button in the browser URL bar, it looks like a rectangle with lines beneath it.
+2. Tap **Manage Extensions**.
+3. Enable **Obsidian Web Clipper** in the Extensions list.
+4. Exit the menu.
+5. To use the extension **tap the puzzle piece icon** in the URL bar.

+To allow Web Clipper to run on all websites:

+1. Go to iOS **Settings** →  **Apps** →  **Safari** →  **Extensions**.
+2. Under **Permissions** allow it to run on all websites.

+To allow Obsidian to always receive Web Clipper content:

+1. Go to iOS **Settings** →  **Apps** →  **Obsidian**.
+2. Set **Paste from other apps** to **Allow**.